 Edwardian Jewelry has always been known for its elegance, particularly in its understated yet feminine design.

-King Edward VII, after whom this period of jewelry history is named, reigned over England for only nine years, yet the style of jewelry known as “Edwardian” was created roughly between 1900 and 1915.
-Though the style of Edwardian jewelry is credited to the English royal couple, the fine French jewelry houses influenced the jewelry designs of the period as well.
+King Edward VII, after whom this period of jewelry history is named, reigned over England for nine years from 1901-1910, yet the style of jewelry known as “Edwardian” was created roughly between 1900 and 1915.
+Though the style of Edwardian jewelry is credited to the English, the fine French jewelry houses influenced the jewelry designs of the period as well.

 From the Archives: Antique Edwardian Sapphire and Diamond Clover Pin in Platinum

-In contrast to other concurrent styles of jewelry design such as Arts and Crafts and Art Nouveau, Edwardian jewelry’s design was understated and highly feminine in style.
-In addition, design and craftsmanship were primarily valued by the jewelers of the Art Nouveau and Arts and Crafts movements while the materials used; pearls, diamonds, platinum, and other precious materials were valued by the great Edwardian jewelers.
+In contrast to other concurrent styles of jewelry design such as Arts and Crafts and Art Nouveau, Edwardian jewelry design is understated and highly feminine in style.
+Design and craftsmanship were primarily valued by the jewelers of the Art Nouveau and Arts and Crafts movements while the materials used such as pearls, diamonds, platinum, and other precious materials were valued by the great Edwardian jewelers.

-The hallmark of Edwardian jewelry was the beginning of the use of platinum enabling intricate design.
+The hallmark of Edwardian jewelry is the start of the use of platinum, enabling intricate design, heretofore not possible using gold or silver.
 The strength of platinum over gold allowed master jewelers to create delicate designs that had a lace-like appearance.
 While the Edwardian period had its roots in the late Victorian period, the diamonds and other materials used in Edwardian jewelry were set and cut to look delicate and ethereal in contrast to earlier diamonds.
-Since diamonds were primarily used in Edwardian jewelry, this encouraged the development of new techniques in diamond-cutting, giving rise to the marquise, emerald and baguette cuts and the briolette cut was often used in diamond earrings and lavalier necklaces.
+Since diamonds were primarily used in Edwardian jewelry, this encouraged the development of new techniques in diamond-cutting, giving rise to the marquise, emerald, baguette and briolette cuts, often used in diamond earrings and lavalier necklaces.
 Edwardian jewelry was created to complement the white silk and lace being worn by affluent and stylish ladies.
-In addition to diamonds and natural pearls, stones such as amethysts, peridots (favorites of the royal couple), blue sapphires, aquamarines, alexandrites and rubies were often used.
+In addition to diamonds and natural pearls, stones such as amethyst, peridot (favorites of the royal couple), blue sapphire, aquamarine, alexandrite and rubies were often used.

 Antique Edwardian Aquamarine and Pearl Necklace in Platinum

-Sautoir, négligeé and Garland style necklaces were popular during the Edwardian Period.
-The Sautoir style referred to a long necklace that ended with a tassel or a pendant.
+Sautoir, négligeé and garland style necklaces were popular during the Edwardian Period.
+The Sautoir style referred to a long necklace, terminating a tassel or a pendant.
 The négligeé pendant necklace, consisted of two pendant drops of unequal length attached to a stone or to draping pieces of fine chain.
 The garland necklace, which Cartier is credited as having first created, referred to Neo-Classical and Rococo-esque designs with delicate floral, foliate and lace patterns made from diamonds and platinum.

 From the Archive: Edwardian 1.25 Carat Diamond Ring in Platinum

-Rings and Brooches were also commonly worn.
-Edwardian ring styles included elongated designs with diamonds in openwork settings and center set natural pearls bordered by a row of diamonds.
-Edwardian Brooches often had an etherial look due to their lace-like open metal work design and the use to translucent stones such as moonstones.
+Edwardian ring styles include elongated designs with diamonds in openwork settings and center set natural pearls bordered by a row of diamonds.
+Edwardian brooches often had an ethereal look due to their lace-like open metal work design and the use of translucent stones such as moonstones.